The Management Group

 Elisabeth Bill, Head of Legal

-Danial Brännström, Head of the Cinemateket
+Danial Brännström, Acting Head of Film and Society

 During 2019 and 2020 he was responsible for the Film Institute’s digital strategy.